nawabahmadreshi/documentation/ingredients/sdk_setup/init_session.md

 {% if page.cordova %}

 Initialize the session and register your deep link router.
 You should call this when the ‘deviceready’ event fires and each time the ‘resume’ event fires.
 The callback here will contain the deeplink data associated with the link you clicked.
 You will need your Branch Key from the Branch dashboard.
+Here's an example of a healthy integration:

 {% highlight js %}
+onDeviceReady: function() {
+    branch.setDebug(true);
+    document.addEventListener('resume', app.onResume, false);
-branch.init("YOUR BRANCH KEY HERE", function(err, data) {
+    branch.init(app.branch_key, { isReferrable: true }, function(err, data) {
-    if (!err && data.data) {
-        var parsed_data = JSON.parse(data.data);
-        if (parsed_data['+clicked_branch_link']) {
-            // data are the deep linked params associated with the link that the user clicked -> was re-directed to this app
-            // data will be empty if no data found
-            // ... insert custom routing logic here ...
-        }
-    }
+        // call completion handler with data
     });
+},

+onResume: function() {
+    branch.init(app.branch_key, { isReferrable: true }, function(err, data) {
+        // call completion handler with data.data
+    });
+},
 {% endhighlight %}

 If data is null and err contains a string denoting a request timeout then inspect your app's [content security policies](https://github.com/apache/cordova-plugin-whitelist/blob/master/README.md#content-security-policy) as they may block your app from communicating with Branch's servers.

-Structure of the callback `data_parsed` object:
+Structure of the callback `data.data` object:

 {% highlight js %}
 {
-    data_parsed: {
+    data: {
         '+clicked_branch_link': true | false,
         '+is_first_session': true | false,
         // If the user was referred from a link, and the link has associated data, the data is passed in here.